FULLY UPDATED: 2017

 Note that video content is at a premium because it uses up more data.
 Before you check out the top 100 dancing cat videos on YouTube, bear this in mind.

 Divide the monthly totals for internet GB, minutes and texts by 30 to get a rough daily amount allowed for each area

 The monthly totals obviously sound like a generous amount but if you calculate how much you are given in each area every day, it all comes out in the wash.
 You have to make sure your contract is giving you the right amount in the right areas.

-For instance, if you pay £20 a month for 200 mins and 250MB internet usage a month, the offer boils down to around 6 minutes call-time a day and allows you roughly 25 website views and the possibility of sending and receiving 80 – 85 emails a day.
-You can also log into Facebook roughly 170 times, but I would be seriously worried if you did.
+For instance, if your package is 200 mins and 250MB internet usage a month, the offer boils down to around 6 minutes call-time a day and allows you roughly 25 website views and the possibility of sending and receiving 80 – 85 emails a day.

-A final but vital point for all you internet junkies; make sure you switch the settings on your phone to take advantage of free WIFI and avoid eating up vital MB usage.
-You can find your nearest hotspots at http://www.myhotspots.co.uk/.
+A final but vital point for all you social media junkies; make sure you switch the settings on your phone to take advantage of free WIFI and avoid eating up vital GB usage.